loosolab/UROPA/docs_rst/output.rst

 - **Case 2**: There is one valid annotation for the specified query -> annotation will be given in AllHits and FinalHits.

-- **Case 3**: There are multiple valid anntoations for the specified query -> all valid annotations will be given in the AllHits, the best annotation (smallest distance) will be presented in the FinalHits.
+- **Case 3**: There are multiple valid anntations for the specified query -> all valid annotations will be given in the AllHits, the best annotation (smallest distance) will be presented in the FinalHits.

 .. code:: json